 Step Seven: Finish the neck

 Apply bias tape to the neck.
 For a more detailed explanation on how to apply bias tape to the neck follow this on how to Use bias tape for a neckline or armhole facing.

-I have done it a bit different, this technique is highly recommended when using stretch fabrics, except that when using stretch fabric you need to make the tape slightly smaller.
+I have done it a bit differently, this technique is highly recommended when using stretch fabrics, except that when using stretch fabric you need to make the tape slightly smaller.
 In our case, it needs to be exactly the same length of the opening of the neck.

 Measure the neck of the size you are making and cut the same amount plus 5/8″

 Sew both ends of the tape using 5/8″ seam to make a loop.

 On the right side of the fabric, pin the loop seam to the shoulder seam, you will be able to adjust the tape if it is too tight or too loose using the 5/8″ allowance.
 If you measured correctly, you will have no adjustments to make.
 Pay special attention when pinning the tape to the key hole area.
 The keyhole should be pinned side by side with no gaps.
 Cut the seam allowance of the loop by half.
 This will allow you to turn the tape easier.
 Proceed to sew the bias tape all around to the neck.
 Turn and pin again, this time making sure you grab the back of the tape.
 Sew very carefully either on the gap between the fabric and the tape or slightly on the edge of the tape.
 This is part of your designer discretion.

 Step Eight: Sew the hems

 You can finish the hem and the sleeves in a number of ways and it will all depend on your taste.

 Use the serger to clean the edges, then fold about 2/8″ and sew.
 Use a twin needle to make a good looking hem.
 For additional guidance on How to use a twin needle, please review this tutorial.